Would a Rates Mitigation Scheme for Vacant Properties Trigger a Qualifying Use for Structures and Buildings Allowances?

 Where the Rates Scheme & SBA Diverge

-While rate mitigation schemes might succeed for NDR purposes, a similar fact pattern would likely fail for SBA claims, for several reasons.
+While rate mitigation schemes might succeed for NDR purposes, a similar scheme would likely fail for SBA claims, for several reasons.

 Potential HMRC Challenge Areas: